-And this really was already implicit in the second message in this series.
+And this really was already implicit in the third message in this series.
 God created the world for the praise of the glory of his grace displayed supremely in the death of Jesus.
-Which means that the pursuit of his own praise reaches its climax at the place where it does us the most good, the cross.
-At the cross God upholds his glory and provides our forgiveness.
-At the cross God vindicates his own honor and secures our happiness.
-At the cross God magnifies his own worth and satisfies our soul.
+This means that the pursuit of his own praise reaches its climax at the place where it does us the most good, the cross.
+At the cross, God upholds his glory and provides our forgiveness.
+At the cross, God vindicates his own honor and secures our happiness.
+At the cross, God magnifies his own worth and satisfies our soul.

 In the greatest act of history, Christ made it come true for undeserving sinners that God could be most glorified in us by our being most satisfied in him.

 If you believe this, if this takes root in your life, it changes everything.
 Let’s look at eleven aspects.

 We’ve just seen how Christian Hedonism changes death.
 If you want to make Christ look great in your dying, there is no big performance or achievement or heroic sacrifice.
 There is simply a child-like laying yourself into the arms of the one who makes the loss of everything gain.

 Christian Hedonism changes how we think about conversion.
 Matthew 13:44 says, “The kingdom of heaven is like treasure hidden in a field, which a man found and covered up.
 Then in his joy he goes and sells all that he has and buys that field.”
 Becoming a Christian not only means believing truth.
 It means finding a treasure.
 So evangelism becomes not only persuasion about truth but pointing people to a Treasure that is more valuable than everything they have.